Crossmark Global Holdings Inc. Sells 15,701 Shares of Prudential Financial, Inc. (NYSE:PRU)

 Prudential Financial Stock Performance

-Prudential Financial (NYSE:PRU – Get Rating) last posted its earnings results on Tuesday, November 1st.
-The financial services provider reported $2.13 earnings per share for the quarter, missing analysts’ consensus estimates of $2.21 by ($0.08).
-Prudential Financial had a return on equity of 10.20% and a net margin of 0.52%.
-The business had revenue of $21.61 billion during the quarter, compared to the consensus estimate of $12.76 billion.
-On average, equities research analysts forecast that Prudential Financial, Inc. will post 10.31 EPS for the current fiscal year.
+Prudential Financial (NYSE:PRU – Get Rating) last announced its quarterly earnings results on Tuesday, November 1st.
+The financial services provider reported $2.13 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $2.21 by ($0.08).
+The company had revenue of $21.61 billion during the quarter, compared to the consensus estimate of $12.76 billion.
+Prudential Financial had a net margin of 0.52% and a return on equity of 10.20%.
+As a group, analysts anticipate that Prudential Financial, Inc. will post 10.31 EPS for the current fiscal year.

 Prudential Financial Dividend Announcement